Infinity Festival Hollywood: 2021

-The fine art gallery, ART+TECH, was sponsored by The Immersive Van Gogh Exhibit Los Angeles and Lighthouse Immersive.
-The gallery featured artists working in traditional and new mediums, and included an installation called “NFT’s – The Journey of a Collector”, a comprehensive story on the role of NFT’s in today’s art world.
-ART+TECH opening night attendees were offered a private viewing of the Van Gogh Exhibit, which was held at the Lighthouse Immersive space adjacent to Goya Studios.
-Infinity Festival Hollywood was commended by the City of Los Angeles for its exceptional contribution to the people, helping to make the city a better place to work, live and thrive.

 2022

-Infinity Festival Hollywood continued for its fifth year with a live event that took place on November 2-5, 2022 at Goya Studios and the Dream Hotel.
+Infinity Festival Hollywood continued for its fifth year with a live event that took place on November 2–5, 2022 at nya Studios and the Dream Hotel.
 Festival programming continued with a focus on the latest content production trends impacting Hollywood and the tech industries.
 Tracks and themes for the show included a focus on Virtual Production, Web3 technologies for media and entertainment, and creators and their partnerships with tech companies.
 The main stage featured an overview of these trends with Hollywood executives and talent sharing their insights.
 Howie Mandel joined the show for a second year demonstrating Proto, a holoportation solution.
-The festival's Chief Curator, Lori H. Schwartz, lead a conversation with Oscar, BAFTA, and Grammy Award winning composer A.R.
+The festival's Chief Curator, Lori H. Schwartz, lead a conversation with Oscar, BAFTA, and Grammy Award-winning composer A.R.
 Rahman and Intel's Ravi Velhal on the impact technology had on the storytelling for Rahman's VR directorial debut, "Le Musk."
-Featured guests at the festival also included actor/environmentalist/entrepreneur Ian Somerhalder on the Metaverse, actor Jeff Bridges launching an NFT, actor Jon Heder talking about his partnership with Verified Labs to launch his "The Order of the Tigons" NFT collection and Elijah Allan-Blitz discussing his groundbreaking AR short film "Remembering" on Disney+ starring Brie Larson.